Blair Seitz

 Blair Seitz is an accomplished American photographer and photojournalist.
 He was awarded a fellowship grant from the Pennsylvania Council on the Arts and a silver medal in New York's International Film and TV Festival.
 The American Museum of Natural History, in New York City, and The World Exhibition of Photography, and the Virginia Museum have exhibited his photographs, as have several smaller galleries, including the one he now helps manage, the Art Plus Gallery in Reading, Pennsylvania.
 His work has also been used to illustrate 21 books and many magazine and newspaper articles and other commercial works, as well as for interior design.
-He has participated in the Photography for Healing programs at Geisinger Hospital in Danville, Pennsylvania; Hershey Medical Center in Hershey, PA; and South Jersey Healthcare in Hammonton, NJ.
+He has participated in the Photography for Healing programs at Geisinger Hospital in Danville, Pennsylvania; Hershey Medical Center in Hershey, Pennsylvania; and South Jersey Healthcare in Hammonton, New Jersey.
 In 2013 RB Books published Seitz's first memoir, highlighting photographs from over ten years of photojournalism in more than twenty countries in Africa, Asia, and Israel/Palestine called Turn the World Around, A Photojournalist Discovers Paths to Peace Traveling a War-torn Planet.